 Fierberg has also lent his talent to the commercial and music worlds, working with such artists as Dr. Dre, Kid Cudi, Snoop Dogg, Queen Latifah, Ice Cube, Fab 5 Freddy and Tim McGraw.
 Fierberg won the Latin Grammy Award for Best Video of the Year for his work on Robi “Draco” Rosa’s video for “Mas y Mas.”

 Fierberg has served on the board of the ASC and the screening committee of the Academy of Motion Picture Arts and Sciences (AMPAS).
-Between projects, he teaches Camera & Visual Storytelling at the Maine Photographic Workshops, as well as classes at AFI and USC.
+Between projects, he teaches popular workshops such as, The Camera & Visual Storytelling, at the Maine Media Workshops + College, as well as classes at AFI and USC.